KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 ### Setup

 Before we dive into the details of how the SDK must be configured and initialized, you should add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys into app Info.plist, otherwise your app is going to crash anytime it tries to access camera or microphone devices.

+To let you build on physical devices, you should set *No* to  *Enable Bitcode* on **Build Settings** tab under **Build Options** section of your target settings.

 ### Initialization